 There is a UX designer nanodegree program on Udacity where participants work 10 hours per week for 3 months.
 There are no prerequisites needed for people to join the program and they can learn the fundamentals of design all the way through a capstone design project that they can include in their portfolio.
-These are project and skills-based educational credential programs.
-The UX design nanodegree program costs $1077 upfront or $399 per month.
+This is a project and skills-based educational credential program.
+It costs $1077 upfront or $399 per month.
 Learn more about Udacity in our review.

 What it’s good for: Designers in various stages looking to advance their knowledge

 There are 2 different design career tracks on Springboard: UX design and UX/UI design.
-The careers tracks give students more time spent on curriculum, specific technical 1-on-1 sessions, and access to career coaching and feedback.
-The UX program lasts 6 months and requires 15-20 hours per week of work.
-The UI/UX program lasts 9 months and also requires 15-20 hours of work.
+The career tracks give students more time on curriculum, specific technical 1-on-1 sessions, and access to career coaching and feedback.
+The UX program lasts 6 months and requires 15-20 hours of work per week.
+Alternatively, the UX/UI program lasts 9 months.
+It also requires 15-20 hours of work each week.
 In both programs, participants learn the fundamentals of UX design all the way through creating projects for their portfolios.
-In the UI/UX program, participants also get a good understanding of UI design and best practices.
+But, in the UX/UI program, participants also get a good understanding of UI design and best practices.

 Both tracks offer a few different payment options.
-The UI/UX program costs $8200 upfront.
-If they don’t want to pay upfront, students can pay $9,981 through monthly payments of $1,099 or up to $12,820 through deferred payments or loans.
+The UX/UI program costs $8,200 upfront.
+If students don’t want to pay upfront, they can choose to pay $9,981 through monthly payments of $1,099 or up to $12,820 through deferred payments or loans.
 The UX program is shorter and therefore a little bit less expensive.
 Upfront, participants can pay $5,900 or up to $9,139 through month-to-month payments or loans.